Phantom Words Spatial – Diana Deutsch

 In this performative tape composition custom-built loudspeaker panels emit five continually shifting frequency bands in narrow sonic beams.
 The panels are handheld by five performers who choreograph their movements to allow for exchanges between their frequencies and to evoke acoustic responses from the surrounding room.
 The piece mixes electronically generated material with recordings of instruments including saxophone by Mats Gustafsson, bagpipes by Erwan Keravec, percussion by Dirk Rothbrust and electronics by Jan St. Werner.
 The speaker panels were built by Michael Akstaller.
 Composition, in this performance, also means an exploration of space through sounds in motion.

 “Spaint Chords” premiered in April at the opening of the German Pavilion at the 2022 Venice Biennale comissioned by Maria Eichhorn.
-In addition it was performed at Cukrarna Ljubljana, the Museum of Contemporary Art Zagreb and at Lenbachhaus Munich.
+In addition it was performed at Cukrarna Ljubljana, the Museum of Contemporary Art Zagreb, Kunsthalle Baden-Baden and Lenbachhaus Munich.

 Video of Spaint Chords at Lenbachhaus by Simone Gänsheimer.
 Performers: Elise Ludinard, Rudyard Schmidt, Laura Immler, Eva Borrmann, Julia Riedel, Michael Akstaller